 How do I complete the deliverable?

-For each entry in the Data Storage Location table, provide at least the required fields:
+For each entry in the Data Storage Location table, complete the required fields:

 Reminders

-- If the responsible research data steward or the storage location changes, please notify the Director of Research Data so institutional records can be updated.
+• If the responsible research data steward or the storage location changes during the retention period, please notify the Director of Research Data so that institutional records can be updated.

 Questions – Contact Leslie Krueger, Director of Research Data, at lkrueger@tamu.edu.